optimist-workshop/optimist-ose/docs/index.markdown

 * April 25, 11 AM EST (3 PM GMT) – Topic: Firmware Interface for Target Control

-These meetings will address three main points brought up during the previous Optimist Hour meeting including, trace format requirements, keywords, and common apis.
-Over the course of three meeting the goal will be to produce a document that compiles requirements, common keywords and potential api solutions for trace data formats.
+These meetings will address three main points brought up during the previous Optimist Hour meeting, including, trace format requirements, keywords, and common APIs.
+Over the course of three meeting the goal will be to produce a document that compiles requirements, common keywords and potential API solutions for trace data formats.